 Home educating children is a lifestyle, not a conventional school option.

-During that time, my husband gave up his demanding full time position to pursue a shared position so we could explore the world the other half of the year.
+During that time, my husband gave up his demanding (more than) full-time position to pursue a shared position so we could explore the world the other half of the year.
 We travelled to not-so-exotic places, sometimes in our towns’ backyard.
 We travelled south to Vancouver Island, north to Fort St. John, east to the Rocky Mountains, and even to the arctic into Inuvik.
 This time, though, we were planning somewhere exotic: a trip to Kapsowar, a rural mountain town in northeast Kenya.

 We had often been asked why we home educated: weren’t the kids missing something educationally or socially?
 In Kenya, we watched uniformed primary kids walk an hour for their seven a.m. school start, five year old children piggyback their baby siblings, adult men gather firewood and water for a full day’s wages.
 Learning to read and write and attend school was a privilege, when so many others could not.
 It was not a right for most children to be taught anything; it was an honour to go to school.

 One afternoon, we went on a field trip.
 We were going to school.
-Our four children, aged three to eleven, and our house helper, Agnes, took a Toyota sized taxi, along with four strangers, to an even tinier village twenty minutes driving distance away.
-We then walked fifteen minutes, past woven maize silos, shambas (family farms), wandering cows and sheep, and children, so many children of so many ages, not in school.
+Our four children, aged three to eleven, and our house helper, Agnes, took a Toyota-sized taxi, along with four strangers, to an even tinier village twenty minute away.
+We then walked fifteen minutes, past woven maize silos, shambas (family farms), wandering cows and sheep, and children, so many children of so many ages.